Norman Gunston: Format

 Between July–September 1977, Norman Gunston was included in the 8-episode ABC TV series, The Garry McDonald Show.
-Other characters were also played by McDonald, including Harry Butler (Harry Butler in the wild), and Mo McCackie.
+Other characters were also played by McDonald, including Harry Butler, and Mo McCackie.

-Channel 7 years
+Channel Seven years

 In 1978, the Australian Seven Network aired another Norman Gunston series, which continued over an 18-month period till 1979.
 Ten 60-minute episodes were produced by John Eastway and ATN7.
 Highlights of this series were also screened on UK Channel 4 TV from November to December 1982.

-In February and March 1981, Channel 7 aired a program called Gunston's Australia, which intended to show the Gunston character approaching the end of his shelf life.
+In February 1981, Channel 7 began airing a program called Gunston's Australia, which intended to show the Gunston character approaching the end of his shelf life.
 In a satirical reference to personalities like former ABC current affairs host Bill Peach, the series parodied the perennial Australian TV practice of hiring celebrities to host magazine-style programs after leaving the show that had brought them to fame.
 Wearing a safari jacket and shorts, Gunston travelled around outback Australia, interfering and adventuring in high and low places in his usual cack-handed manner.
-This series was later screened from February to March 1983 on UK Channel 4 TV.
+However, due to underwhelming feedback and ratings, the series was removed from weekly schedules after only two episodes in Sydney, and five episodes in Melbourne.
+The remainder of the series was shown sporadically over the next two years in Sydney, with the final two episodes being shown in November 1982.
+In Melbourne, the final three episodes were not shown until four years later, in mid-1985.

+Despite this, the series was purchased by the UK’s Channel Four and screened in full in February and March 1983.

 In 1985, a 2-hour video was released titled, The Gunston Tapes.
 This was a compilation of interviews and comic sketches from the first, second and third 1975–1976 ABC TV series.
 McDonald also temporarily revived the Gunston character for the purpose of narrating the video.

 In February and March 1993, McDonald briefly revived the Gunston character for the Channel 7 network.
 However, by the time the series premiered McDonald was suffering from severe depression, and his much-publicised nervous breakdown and abrupt departure saw the series prematurely terminated.
 A 3-set DVD compilation of the 1993 series was subsequently released in 2003.

-During the late 1990s, Foxtel's The Comedy Channel repeated all but the premiere episode from the 1975–76 ABC series.
+During the late 1990s, Foxtel's The Comedy Channel repeated all but the premiere episode from the 1975–1976 ABC series.
 (A previously unaired pilot was screened in place of episode one, which is presumed lost.)
 This marked the first time the series had been aired since the late 1970s.
 The same episodes have been screened again, albeit in random order, from 2008 as part of the channel's Aussie Gold block hosted by Frank Woodley.